Skip to main content

 View Answer:

 Interview Response: A variable name should have a clean, obvious meaning, describing the data it stores, like currentUser or newUser.
-Unlike functions, a variable name should always be camelCase and begin with a noun.
+Unlike functions, where a variable name should always begin with a verb and describe an action.

 Technical Response: